gxrj/city-janitor/README.md

 Some public agents can have admin privileges.
 Public agents are tied to only one *department*.
 The core task for the agent is to create an *action* to solve a citizen *call*.

 - *Admin*: Admins are a special type of public agent.
-The can be tied to one department or not.
+They can be tied to one department or not.
 Their tasks are to manage *departments*, other agent *accounts* (according with the tied department to admin, if tied), get some metrics like calls of a particular *address*(zip code, public place, district), manage the scope of services (*duties*) provided to the users.